Next: Pretty Printing, Previous: Auto Display, Up: Data

 530 if (lquote != def_lquote)

-set print address off
+set print address offset print address off:

 (gdb) set print addr off